Quick start

 └── parameters.csv

 1. data folder: a file folder containing all raw LC-MS data in .mzML or .mzXML format.
 It’s mandatory.
-Instructions for file conversion are provided here.
+I don’t know how to convert my files.

 Extra component for annotation: